microsoft/dsb/README.md

-# DS++ Benchmark
+# DSB Benchmark

-DS++ benchmark is designed for evaluating both classical and workload-driven database systems on modern decision support workloads.
-DS++ is adapted from the widely-used industrial standard TPC-DS benchmark.
+The DSB benchmark is designed for evaluating both workloaddriven and traditional database systems on modern decision support workloads.
+DSB is adapted from the widely-used industrialstandard TPC-DS benchmark.
 It enhances the TPC-DS benchmark with complex data distribution and challenging yet semantically meaningful query templates.
-DS++ also introduces configurable and dynamic workloads to assess the adaptability of database systems.
-Since classical and workload-driven database systems have different performance dimensions, we further provide guidelines on evaluation methodology and metrics to report.
-We finally show a case study on how to evaluate both classical and ML-enhanced database systems with the DS++ benchmark.
+DSB also introduces configurable and dynamic workloads to assess the adaptability of database systems.
+Since workload-driven and traditional database systems have different performance dimensions, including the additional resources required for tuning and maintaining the systems, we provide guidelines on evaluation methodology and metrics to report.

-Disclaimer: The DS++ benchmark is derived from TPC-DS and as such is not comparable to published TPC-DS results, as the DS++ benchmark does not comply with the TPC-DS benchmark
+Disclaimer: The DSB benchmark is derived from TPC-DS and as such is not comparable to published TPC-DS results, as the DSB benchmark does not comply with the TPC-DS benchmark

 ## Compile the code